viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

         └── main.py             # Application runner
 ```

-Module `cli` provides command-line functionality related to API services but not required
+The `cli` module provides command-line functionality that is associated with API services but
-access through API endpoints.
-It's main focus is to complete tasks that need to be done
+does not require access through API endpoints.
+It contains commands that can be executed
-manually or by scheduler.
-For instance, create a new user and store its hashed data in database.
+from the command line to perform specific tasks, i.e. data manipulation, database operations, etc.

 Module `main` represents FastAPI entry point and initiates `app` object (instance of `FastAPI` class).
-This `app` is referred by server when running `uvicorn main:app` command.
+The `app` object is then referred by server when running `uvicorn main:app` command.

 ## Adding a new service

-To illustrate the approach, let's create a simple service reading data from
+To illustrate the approach, we will create a basic service that retrieves data from a
-postgres backend and sending it back to user.
+Postgres backend and returns it to the user.

 ### Backend setup

-First, we create a database schema called `myapi` and table `movies` in there.
+First, we create a database schema named `myapi` and create a table called `movies`.
 In this table,
-we insert list of records with following fields: `movie_id`, `title`, `released` (release year) and
+we insert a list of records with following fields: `movie_id`, `title`, `released` (release year) and
 `rating` (e.g. imdb rating).

 ```sql